AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 church without bringing to it their habits, their tastes, and some of their ideas.\"[^125]

-**Milman** and **Neander** think[^126] that old Jewish prejudices could not be extirpated in the proselytes of the infant church, and that latent Judaism lurked in it and was continued into the darker ages.
+Milman and Neander think[^126] that old Jewish prejudices could not be extirpated in the proselytes of the infant church, and that latent Judaism lurked in it and was continued into the darker ages.

-**Chrysostom** complains that the Christians of his time (the Fourth Century) were \"half Jews.\"
+Chrysostom complains that the Christians of his time (the Fourth Century) were \"half Jews.\"

-**Enfield**[^127] declares that converts from the schools of Pagan philosophy interwove their old errors with the simple truths of Christianity until "heathen and Christian doctrines were still more intimately blended...and both were almost entirely lost in the thick clouds of ignorance and barbarism which covered the earth....The fathers of the church departed from the simplicity of the apostolic church and corrupted the purity of the Christian faith.\"
+Enfield[^127] declares that converts from the schools of Pagan philosophy interwove their old errors with the simple truths of Christianity until "heathen and Christian doctrines were still more intimately blended...and both were almost entirely lost in the thick clouds of ignorance and barbarism which covered the earth....
+The fathers of the church departed from the simplicity of the apostolic church and corrupted the purity of the Christian faith.\"

-**Hagenbach** reminds us that[^128] \"There were two errors which the newborn Christianity had to guard against if it was not to lose its peculiar religious features, and disappear in one of the already existing religions: against a relapse into Judaism on the one side, and against a mixture with Paganism and speculations borrowed from it, and a mythologizing tendency on the other.\"
+Hagenbach reminds us that[^128] \"There were two errors which the newborn Christianity had to guard against if it was not to lose its peculiar religious features and disappear in one of the already existing
+religions: against a relapse into Judaism on the one side, and against a mixture with Paganism and speculations borrowed from it, and a mythologizing tendency on the other.\"

-*The Sibylline Oracles*, advocating universal restoration; **Philo**, who taught annihilation, and *Enoch* and *Ezra*, who taught endless punishment, were all read by the early Christians, and no doubt exerted an influence in forming early opinions.
+*The Sibylline Oracles*, advocating universal restoration; Philo, who taught annihilation, and *Enoch* and *Ezra*, who taught endless punishment, were all read by the early Christians, and no doubt exerted an influence in forming early opinions.

+## Early Christianity Adulterated.

 The Edinburgh Review concedes that \"upon a full inspection it will be seen that the corruption of Christianity was itself the effect of that